The-element/Portfolio/README.md

 3. I then check the error logs.
 4. I do this again but with failing details, like a non-working mailaddress.
 To see what happens and if anything can be done differntly.

-Lastly I always run developer tools one final time, to see that there aren't any obvious mistakes left.
+Lastly I always run a validator tool to validate the CSS and the HTML, to see that there aren't any obvious mistakes left.

 ## Deployment